 A business has an annual premises rent of 12,000 but an invoice has not been received from the landlord and the rental expense has not been recorded in the accounting records.

 Accrued Expenses Journal Entry

-At the end of the month the business needs to accrue the cost of the rent for that period, the accrued expenses journal entry is as follows:
+At the end of the first month the business needs to accrue the cost of the rent for the period.
+The accrued expense is calculated as follows.

 The Accounting Equation

 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus the owners equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

 In this case the balance sheet liabilities (accrued expenses) has been increased by 1,000, and the income statement has a rent expense of 1,000.
 The expense reduces the net income, retained earnings, and therefore owners equity in the business.

 Another double entry bookkeeping example for you to discover.